ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 that are de- and re-attachable.
 It is an incredible useful tool for terminal-based work on remote systems.
 Major advantages of tmux are:

-* Work in a terminal session cannot get lost when a terminal session is disconnected or disrupted due to internet problems.
+* Work on remote system cannot get lost due to disconnects.
+One can always re-attach to a session from the same or different computers.
-* Its many useful functionalities '_power charge_' terminal application on both local and remote systems.
+* Many useful functionalities '_power charge_' terminals.

 Screen is a related virtual terminal multiplexer tool that can be used as an alternative (not covered here).
 It has similar functionalities as tmux.